risherlock/FloatSat/README.md

 **Note:** For Windows, please add ```bin``` directory of both GNU Toolchain and OpenOCD to the global PATH environment variable.

-**Note:** For both Linux and Windods, make sure that the installation in successful simply by checking the version of software in command prompt.
+**Note:** For both Linux and Windows, make sure that the installation in successful simply by checking the version of software in command prompt.

 1. Make: ```make --version```
 2. CMake: ```cmake --version```
 3. Toolchain: ```arm-none-eabi-gcc --version```
 4. OpenOCD: ```openocd --version```

-## Hello blinky
+## First project: Hello blinky

 Now that everything is setup, we are ready to flash our first software; ```hello_blinky.cpp```.
 Please follow following steps.